vectordotdev/timber-ruby/README.md

 ## What is Timber?

+Glad you asked! :) Timber gives you complete application insight by using the one thing every application already has: logging.
+Timber autoamtically turns

-Glad you asked! :) Timber turns your messy string logs into structured events with context where it can optionally be paired with our [simple modern console](https://timber.io) for querying.
+Timber turns your messy logs into structured events with context. where it can optionally be paired with our [simple modern console](https://timber.io) for querying.

 For example, it automatically turns this: